robertomaldonado/wifiPacketInspector/README.md

+This project inspects a wifi packet to get the header field, in which the length is specified.

+To perform the packet analysis we use R:
+    Rscript PacketInspector.R
-To perform the packet analysis we use R run Project3.R to create a file named: "LTSOutput.txt"
+run PacketInspector.R to create a middle step file named: "LTSOutput.txt"

-This is the chain of convolutional encoding.
+This is the chain of convolutional encoding, processed later by python.

-The file must be modified to erase the literal part of the data.
+"LTSOutput.txt" needs to have all the string values removed, then run python.

-Which is disassembled in python running:
+The convolutional code is decoded by python running:
     python inspect.py
 The final output is the packet size found inside the header of the PLCP.